vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 I would love to compare Packer with EC2 Image Builder, but it [does not support macOS](https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html#image-builder-os) yet (as of Feb'21).

-Packer configuration is straightforward (I believe they made it with the Unix philosophy in hearts), so I want to highlight only the things specific to the "mac1.metal" use case.
+Packer configuration is straightforward, so I want to highlight only the things specific to the "mac1.metal" use case.

 ## Timeouts
-As I mentioned in the [previous article](https://dev.to/svasylenko/mac1-metal-ec2-instance-user-experience-j08), the launching and destroying time of the "mac1.metal" Instance is significantly bigger than Linux.
+As I mentioned in the [previous article](https://serhii.vasylenko.info/2021/01/19/mac1-metal-EC2-Instance-user-experience.html), the launching and destroying time of the "mac1.metal" Instance is significantly bigger than Linux.
 That is why I suggest raising the polling parameters for the builder.

 Example:
 ```json